oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 to have less down time.
 This is at the cost of having more nodes than needed.

-Make sure these nodes have correct settings:
+Make sure these nodes have correct settings (not sure if this is really needed):

 ```
 kubectl -n kube-system set env daemonset aws-node ENABLE_POD_ENI=true --v=9